ChinthaKusuma/Life_Skills_Repo/Tiny_Habits.md

 * Make the cue invisible by turning off notifications or putting the phone in another room.
 * Make it unattractive by reminding myself of the negative effects of scrolling too much.
-* Make the response unsatisfying by keeping my phone locked or using apps that limit my screen time. please replace the word cue with another word
+* Make the response unsatisfying by keeping my phone locked or using apps that limit my screen time.